Halton House: Sale to RAF

-At Halton all were entertained by Alfred Freiherr de Rothschild.
+At Halton, all were entertained by Alfred Freiherr de Rothschild.
 However, Halton's glittering life lasted less than thirty years, with the last party being in 1914 at the outbreak of World War I. Devastated by the carnage of the war, Freiherr de Rothschild's health began to fail and he died in 1918.
 Alfred had no legitimate children, so the house was bequeathed to his nephew Lionel Nathan de Rothschild.
 He detested the place and sold the contents at auction in 1918.
 The house and by now diminished estate were purchased for the Royal Air Force by the Air Ministry for what was even then a low price of £115,000 (equivalent to £ in pounds).

+Following a structural survey of Halton House carried out in January 2025, a major defect was identified with officers and staff given 30 minutes to vacate the building which has remained closed and sealed since that time.
+It has been reported that the manor house will remain closed permanently and subsequently disposed of through the Defence Infrastructure Organisation.

-Officers Mess
+Officers' Mess

-Shortly after the RAF acquired the Halton estate, the house became RAF Halton's officers mess.
-On 1 January 1920 RAF Halton was upgraded to a command and the headquarters element moved into Halton House.
-Although the House no longer functions as a headquarters, it remains an officers mess.
+Shortly after the RAF acquired the Halton estate, the house became RAF Halton's officers' mess.
+On 1 January 1920, RAF Halton was upgraded to a command and the headquarters element moved into Halton House.
+Although the House no longer functions as a headquarters, it remained an officers mess until 2025.
 A new dining room was built at the rear of the servants' wing of the house in the 1960s.

 Architecture

-For the style of the house Alfred was probably influenced by that of plans for the nearly completed Waddesdon Manor, the home of Baron Ferdinand de Rothschild, his brother-in law.
+For the style of the house, Alfred was probably influenced by that of plans for the nearly completed Waddesdon Manor, the home of Baron Ferdinand de Rothschild, his brother-in law.
 While not so large there is a resemblance, but other continental influences appear to have crept in: classical pediments jut from mansard roofs, spires and gables jostle for attention, and the whole is surmounted by a cupola.
 The front of the house features a porte-cochère.
 A Rothschild cousin described it as: "looking like a giant wedding cake".

 If the outside was extravagant, the interior was no anti-climax.
 The central hall (not unlike the galleried two-storey hall at Mentmore Towers) was furnished as the "grand salon".
 Two further drawing rooms (the east and west) continued the luxurious theme.
 The dining and billiards rooms too were furnished with 18th-century panelling and boiseries.
 The theme continued up the grand, plaster panelled staircase to the bedrooms.
 The whole was furnished in what became known as "Le Style Rothschild", that is, 18th-century French furniture, boulle, ebony, and ormolu, complemented by Old Masters and fine porcelain.

 A huge domed conservatory known as the winter garden was attached to the house.